Hywan/Marvirc/README.md

 A single client instance can be present and interact on several channels at the same time, including private discussions.

-A list of channels where the bot can be invited can be provided.
+A PCRE pattern representing channels, where the bot can be invited, can be provided through the `-f`/``--channel-filter` option.
 Thus, you can control where the bot will interact when someone runs:

     > /invite Marvirc

+For example, with:

+    $ marvirc join --socket         chat.freenode.org:6667 \
+                   --username       FakeMarvirc            \
+                   --channel        '#hoaproject'          \
+                   --channel-filter '/#hoaproject-.+/'

+The bot can be invited on `#hoaproject-foo`, `#hoaproject-bar-baz` but not `#qux`.

 The footprint of an instance is quite ridiculous.
 Thus, if you want to run several clients, connected to several IRC servers, it is possible, discreet and understated.

-### Possession through WebSocket
+### Possession through WebSocket: realtime notifications

 A WebSocket server can run side-by-side with the IRC client.
 Every message received by the WebSocket server is redirected verbatim on the IRC client.
-In this way, every tools, such Git hooks, cron tasks, … is able to send a notification on IRC, as soon as you have a WebSocket client.
+In this way, every tools, such Git hooks, cron tasks etc, is able to send a notification on IRC, as soon as you have a WebSocket client.
 Fortunately for us, a dead simple client exists, namely `hoa websocket:client` that uses a readline (which works on a regular standard input, a pipe or a redirection).
 Thus:

     $ marvirc join --socket    chat.freenode.org:6667 \
-                   --username  Marvirc                \
+                   --username  FakeMarvirc            \
-                   --channel   '##marvirc-test'       \
+                   --channel   '#hoaproject'          \
                    --websocket 127.0.0.1:8889
     $ echo 'You are awesome :-).' | hoa websocket:client --server 127.0.0.1:8889

-And then, on `##marvirc-test`, you will see Marvirc saying `You are awesome :-)`.
+And then, on `#hoaproject`, you will see Marvirc saying `You are awesome :-)`.
 Imagine a Git hook that notifies you about what you need… exciting aye?